LauraKirby/aspera-ibm-analytics-api/authentication.md

-1. To set up the authentication request to the Files API, add this code inside of the `Authentication` module within `./authentication.rb`:
+1. To set up the authentication request to the Files API, add this code just below `# log in user`, which is in the `Authentication` module, within `./authentication.rb`:

     ```ruby
+    # log in user
     def log_in
       credentials = generate_auth_credentials
       files_url = "https://api.ibmaspera.com/api/v1/oauth2/#{ORGANIZATION_NAME}/token"